• Skip to primary navigation

 Instructions

-• Heat oil in a pan, add garlic cloves and saute for a few seconds or until the raw smell of garlic goes away.
+- Heat oil in a pot, add garlic cloves, and saute for a few seconds or until the raw smell of garlic goes away.

-• Add chopped onion, bay leaf and saute till the onion becomes translucent.
+- Add chopped onion and saute until the onion becomes translucent.

-• Next, add the carrot and celery.
-Saute for about 2 minutes before adding the spices, vegetable bouillon, and salt with around 1 teaspoon of water to avoid burning of spices.
+- Next, add chopped carrot and celery.
+Saute for about 2 minutes before adding the cumin powder, cayenne pepper, red pepper flakes, turmeric powder, and vegetable bouillon cube.
+You can also add around 1 tablespoon of water to avoid burning spices.

-• Once the lentil is cooked, remove the bay leaf and blend the soup with the help of a hand blender or food processor until it becomes smooth and creamy.
+- Remove the bay leaf and blend the soup with the help of a hand blender or food processor until the soup becomes smooth and creamy.

-• Add some fresh lemon juice.
-Garnish with chopped parsley/ coriander leaves, olive oil, and chili flakes.
+- Add some fresh lemon juice.
+Garnish with chopped parsley or cilantro, olive oil, and red pepper flakes.
 Serve hot or warm.

 Video